rajath008/stopwatch-javascript/README.md

-# stopwatch-javascript
+# Stopwatch-Project
-Just an easy to implement stopwatch project i did for timepass...
+A simple stopwatch program using HTML CSS and JavaScript!